m415x/express-cv/README.md

-# CV Builder Web Application
+# Express CV Web Application

 A web application for creating custom resumes using HTML, CSS, and JavaScript.
 This project allows users to input their information through a form and generate a personalized CV from selectable templates, with the option to export the final result as a PDF.